X

 What are Dental Crowns?

-Dental Crowns are tooth-shaped cap which is placed on the tooth to restore the shape, size, and appearance of the tooth.
+Dental Crowns are tooth-shaped caps which are placed on the tooth to restore the shape, size, and appearance of the tooth.
 It also enhances the strength of the tooth.
 If the major part of the tooth is missing, then the crown is the best solution for it.
 By placing the crown, a tooth can function normally again.

 qNCS